Q

 CORDAP Funding Awards

-The Coral Accelerator Program (CAP) 2022 will award funds to multinational collaborative teams with impactful ideas that lead to significant discoveries, innovations, and improvements in coral conservation and restoration.
+The Coral Accelerator Program (CAP) awards funds to multinational collaborative teams with impactful ideas leading to significant discoveries, innovations, and coral conservation and restoration improvements.

 News & Events